raspberrypilearning/pi-tag/en/step_5.md

 Using `finally:` means that the GPIO clean-up will happen every time you exit the program, and this will prevent errors from occurring when you restart the program.

 + Save and run your code.
-Hold your RFID tag next to the reader and check that a value appears in the shell.
+Hold your RFID card next to the reader and check that a value appears in the shell.

 ![Tag read](images/tag-read.png)